radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 6. Keep the decoded token.
 Several values contained within are required for mapping attributes.

-### FID Configuration
+### RadiantOne Configuration

 This section describes configuring proxy authorization, configuring an ADAP external token validator, and attribute mapping.

 #### Configuring Proxy Authorization

-The RadiantOne ADAP (or SCIM) service queries the RadiantOne FID LDAP service using proxy authorization.
+The RadiantOne ADAP (or SCIM) service queries the RadiantOne LDAP service using proxy authorization.

 To configure proxy authorization: